asatarin/asatarin.github.io/talks/2024-05-evolution-of-cloud-block-store.transcript.md

 First of all, you store data three times for replicating.
 This is pretty big overhead long term.
 There are limits in performance because as I said, every virtual disk basically goes through a single block server.
-So you are bound by the performance of that block server.
+You are bound by the performance of that block server.
 If it's not performing enough, you cannot overtake that in terms of that bottleneck.
 And there could be some hotspots because the block server is also not completely like you can have software from some hotspots.